-- 29 Misson has a higher proportion of economically active people (76%) compared to the national average (69%).
-Misson is a hard working community with 26% of residents working more than 49 hours per week, this is double the national average.
-94 people are self-employed (17%) compared to 10% nationally and 40 people (7%) work from home this is double the national average. - 30 Across the Plan area there are a range of business including 20 at Misson Mill.
+- 28 [Misson has a higher proportion of economically active people (76%) (58%) compared to the national average (60%) (57.4%).
+Misson is a hard-working community with 26% 18% of residents working more than 49 hours per week, this is double the national average.
+94 people are self-employed (17%) compared to 10% nationally and 40 people (7%) work from home this is double the national average.] - 29 Across the Plan area there are a range of businesses, including 20 at Misson Mill.
 Businesses include;

 Quarries (for sand extraction) Cash and Carry Shop

-Rocket Site: a site for second hand 3 pubs
+Rocket Site: a site for second hand military equipment 3 pubs

-military equipment

 Tunneltech Vale of York Polo Club

 5 farms Livery Stables

 Homeworkers